Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

-Now to show that $l^A_W$ is an isomorphism in $\mathrm{Rep}\,A$, we construct its inverse.
-(Note that it is enough to show that $l^A_W$ has an inverse in $\mathcal{SC}$, since an inverse in $\mathcal{SC}$ will automatically commute with the $A$-actions because $l^A_W$ does.)
+To show that $l^A_W$ is an isomorphism in $\mathrm{Rep}\,A$, we construct its inverse.
+It is enough to show that $l^A_W$ has an inverse in $\mathcal{SC}$, since an inverse in $\mathcal{SC}$ will automatically commute with $A$-actions because $l^A_W$ does.
 We will show that the composition